Qerdandi/Tutorials/README.md

 # Guides : Set-up
 This repository contains multiple guides to help you to set-up, application, fix some problems and code in better conditions.
 The main applications used in these tutorials will be Unity, Intellij and VS Code.
 The main programming languages will be Java, C#, Python and Dart.
-## 1) Integrate Google Play Services and Publish your Android mobile game from Unity in 2020
+## 1) Integrate Google Play Services and Publish your Android mobile game from Unity
 For this tutorial, I did a video about that on YouTube (in French sorry, but it's easy to follow all steps).
 You can check-out this video with the link below : https://youtu.be/fAWV4mw5agY
 ## 2) Unity Development with VS Code